 Rocket Lab launched New Zealand’s first rocket designed to reach space in 2009.
-Their goal to reach space was to develop and showcase innovative technology that would appeal to potential international aerospace companies.
+Their goal in launching the rocket, was to develop and showcase innovative technology that would appeal to potential international aerospace companies.
 The broader vision was to create affordable rockets in order to make space more accessible.

 Flight of the Ātea-1 rocket